 The purpose of the Honor Code is to secure an environment where academic integrity can flourish.
 The Honor Code recognizes the importance of honesty, trust, fairness, respect, and responsibility and aims to instill these principles as essential features of the University of Colorado Boulder campus.
 The Honor Code allows all students to have responsibility for, and the ability to attain, appropriate recognition for their academic and personal achievements.

-SCCR has the time to investigate into the alleged misconduct, while faculty may not have the time.
+SCCR has the time to investigate alleged academic misconduct, while faculty may not have the time.
 SCCR also maintains records for all Honor Code cases and can address repeat behaviors when they are reported.

 Honor Code reporting